Hossam-El-Batal/orders-challenge/README.md

 -implemented pushover library with the order creation endpoint to notify with every order creation
 ### 2. **Optimization and suggestions**
--IF the database data to be changed (mocking read data), the current order creation query would not be suffecient and we would use a transaction to ensure atomicty and consistency as prob we will have many operations for each order made.
+-IF the database data to be changed (mocking real data), the current order creation query would not be suffecient and we would use a transaction to ensure atomicty and consistency as prob we will have many operations for each order made.